 Servos are an electrical component used in every type of RC vehicle, from aircraft to cars, boats, and robots.
-These components are what animate the radio control vehicle and allow it to move, change orientation, steer or perform an action that requires movement.
+Specifically, RC car servos allow the vehicle to steer.

-Are all RC car servos the same, or are there different types for different applications?
+With so many different servos on the market, people often ask if all RC car servos are the same or if there are different types for various applications?

-How do these servos work, and are there any different types you need to be aware of to enhance the performance of your RC car?
+How do RC servos work, and are there any different types you need to be aware of to enhance the performance of your RC car?

 What Does A Servo Do On An RC Car?